bravesoftdz/Simple-HTML-IDE/README.md

 <h1>Simple HTML IDE v1.2</h1>
 A Scammer Bingo that allows you to edit the buttons and allows you to have some fun
+<h1>READ!!!</h1>
+This program emulates IE. If you get script errors it means that IE isn't supported.
+Same goes for YouTube embeded videos on some computers

 <h2>Downloads</h2>